TEFL 300 English for Language Teachers (Credits: 2) – Elective

 This course explores the various theories that scholars and researchers have put forward concerning second language acquisition, or how people learn languages.
 Since it is language learning that is being examined, it is important to understand what language is.
 Linguistics explores this question, and hence, this course draws to some extent on insights from linguistics.
 In addition, as people and learning have both social and psychological dimensions, the course also draws on insights from sociology and psychology.
 In other words, SLA is an inter-disciplinary subject that draws on all three disciplines, as well as the sub-disciplines and research areas that inter-relate them.
 Three hours of instructor-led discussion per week.

-“About 70 percent of all languages currently spoken on Earth occur in approximately one-fourth of the planet’s land area (excluding Antarctica) that is designated as a Biodiversity Hotspot or High Biodiversity Wilderness Area.
+About 70 percent of all languages currently spoken on Earth occur in approximately one-fourth of the planet’s land area (excluding Antarctica) that is designated as a Biodiversity Hotspot or High Biodiversity Wilderness Area.
 As is the case with species occurring in the biodiversity regions, many of the languages spoken in the Hotspots and High Biodiversity Wilderness Areas are unique to individual regions, thereby marking the sole opportunities to maintain them.
-Moreover, many of the languages occurring in these regions are spoken by small numbers of people indicating that much of the linguistic diversity (and, by implication, cultural diversity) currently present in biodiversity regions is in danger of disappearing in the foreseeable future due to the high vulnerability of small groups to changes in their cultural systems and environments amid rapid globalization” (from: http://users.ox.ac.uk/~romaine/lingbiodiversity.html).
+Moreover, many of the languages occurring in these regions are spoken by small numbers of people indicating that much of the linguistic diversity (and, by implication, cultural diversity) currently present in biodiversity regions is in danger of disappearing in the foreseeable future due to the high vulnerability of small groups to changes in their cultural systems and environments amid rapid globalization.”
+From: http://users.ox.ac.uk/~romaine/lingbiodiversity.html.
 Through readings, class materials and lectures, this course introduces students to Earth’s Biodiversity Hotspots and the linguistic and cultural groups that live in these hotspots.
 The course is co-taught by ACE and TEFL and sensitizes students to current linguistic and biodiversity issues.

 Students enrolled in TEFL 391 must meet with their Capstone Committee or adviser on a regular basis during the semester, to discuss their proposals and report on details about their MA capstone.
 Students will only meet a few times as a class.
 At the end of the semester, students will write a proposal for their capstone and present it in class for feedback and discussion.
 The course does not meet face-to-face on a regular basis.

-TEFL 393 Comprehensive Examinations (Required for Comprehensive exam takers) – 3 credits
+TEFL 393 Comprehensive Examinations (Credits: 3) –

 Students enrolled in TEFL 393 prepare for Comprehensive Exams, one of the capstone options available for MA TEFL students.
-Comprehensive Exams consist of examination sessions administered over two days.
+Comprehensive Exams consist of two 3-hour examination sessions administered over two days.
 They take place on campus and are scheduled in the students’ last term of study at AUA.
 Students attend an initial orientation session, receive detailed exam guidelines, including dates, times, and location of the comprehensive exams, a reading list, and sample exam questions.
 This course does not meet face-to-face on a regular basis, but will include an initial meeting and additional sessions as needed.
 Students are strongly encouraged to form study groups and use all the materials provided to them to prepare for the comprehensive exams.